 These aren’t absolute definitions.
 They’re only working definitions for the sake of this one article.
-There are many psychics would would offer different definitions, and there are other researchers who have their own way of seeing things.
+There are many psychics who would offer different definitions, and there are other researchers who have their own way of seeing things.
 We’ll base our ideas on some of the research publications describing the Shiva System’s predecessor.

 He walked around his study, playing the note, listening to find the source of the sound.
 Eventually, he found that it was coming from the lid of a jar.
-The size of the gap between the jar and it’s lid matched the frequency of the note.
+The size of the gap between the jar and its lid matched the frequency of the note.
 When the note was played, the lid would vibrate.

 Tesla coils emit electricity, while Helmholtz’s clarinet put out sound waves.
 So what does the brain emit?

 Interestingly, in a study where couples volunteered to participate, the researchers noticed that the couples who were most connected (“emotionally congruent”) were also the ones who reported the most episodes where they felt they were “reading each others thoughts”.
 The implication is that telepathy is easier when the people are emotionally connected.
-Telepathy is not only a “mental power”, its also an emotional skill, and it relies on having an open heart as much as a receptive mind.
+Telepathy is not only a “mental power”, it’s also an emotional skill, and it relies on having an open heart as much as a receptive mind.

 In fact, our brains seem to have an entire magnetic system built into them (link).
-It consists of the five million magnetite crystals in each gram of brain tissue.
+It consists of five million magnetite crystals in each gram of brain tissue.
 They were discovered in 1992, and so far, scientists have yet to agree on their function.
 One possibility is that they provide a basis for broadcasting our state of mind to other people, in addition to whatever other functions they may have.

 We use the theory of holographic memory to explain how the brain’s jumble of electrical activity, with all of its frequencies, pulses, bursts, ‘trains’ and even bits of random noise can be turned into meaningful information in another brain.
 Though not universally accepted among scientists, this theory has acquired acceptance in many fields.
 It says that our memories rely on holograms.
 These are information packages in which all the information in the whole system can be found in each of its parts.
 Holograms are also a popular art form.
 You can even buy pendants with holographic pictures embedded in them.
 If you break a hologram into two pieces, each piece will have the whole picture in it, but in order to see the picture in each piece, you have to hold it at just the right angle.

-The holographic theory of memory says that our memories, and even our experience of conscious awareness, consists of holograms existing in our minds.
+The same theory of memory also says that our memories, and even our experience of conscious awareness, consists of holograms existing in our minds.
 Each perception, each memory, each thought, each emotion, involves a whole, and cannot really be broken up into its parts.
 When we see the pattern of neural activation for one of the technologies that creates images of our brains activities (like PET, CAT, EEG, MRI), we are only seeing one of the parts.

 The Medium of Transmission

 This can explain how information is transmitted between two brains, but not how people can sometimes get information from the future – precognition.
 For that, we need to indulge in some serious speculation, and to take note that this is where we leave the laboratory studies behind.
-None of what follows has the backing of lab studies, but there’s nothing wrong with that as long as we don’t pretend it has more certainty than it does.

 Becoming Psychic with Shiva